In vitro fertilization (IVF)

 IVF is done to help a woman become pregnant.
 It is used to treat many causes of infertility, including:

-Medical studies to date have concluded that fertility drugs are not linked to ovarian cancer.
+Medical studies have shown so far that fertility drugs are not linked to ovarian cancer.

 Risks of egg retrieval include reactions to anesthesia, bleeding, infection, and damage to structures surrounding the ovaries, including the bowel and bladder.